mbiamont/google-analytics-annotations/README.md

 # Installation

-In your `build.gradle` file add these line :
+In your `build.gradle` file add these lines :
 ```java
 buildscript {
     repositories {